ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 ## Installation

+### Archipelago Launcher

+- Copy the `jakanddaxter.apworld` file into your `Archipelago/custom_worlds` directory.
+    - Reminder: the default installation location for Archipelago is `C:\ProgramData\Archipelago`.
+- Run the Archipelago Launcher.
+- From the left-most list, click `Generate Template Options`.
+- Select `Jak and Daxter The Precursor Legacy.yaml`.
+- In the text file that opens, enter the name you want and remember it for later.
+- Save this file in `Archipelago/players`.
+You can now close the file.
+- Back in the Archipelago Launcher, from the left-most list, click `Generate`.
+A window will appear to generate your seed and close itself.
+- If you plan to host the game yourself, from the left-most list, click `Host`.
+    - When asked to select your multiworld seed, navigate to `Archipelago/output` and select the zip file containing the seed you just generated.
+    - You can sort by Date Modified to make it easy to find.

 ### OpenGOAL Launcher

 - Follow the installation process for the official OpenGOAL Launcher.
 See [here](https://opengoal.dev/docs/usage/installation).
     - You must set up a vanilla installation of Jak and Daxter before you can install mods for it.
 - Follow the setup process for adding mods to the OpenGOAL Launcher.
 See [here](https://jakmods.dev/).
 - Install the `ArchipelaGOAL` mod from the `Available Mods` list, then click on `ArchipelaGOAL` from the `Installed Mods` list.
+- **As a temporary measure, you may need to copy the extracted ISO data to the mod directory so the compiler will work properly.**
+    - If you have the NTSC version of the game, follow the `The Game Fails To Load The Title Screen` instructions below.
+    - If you have the PAL version of the game, follow the `Special PAL Instructions` instructions **instead.**
-- **If you installed the OpenGOAL Launcher to a non-default directory, you must follow the steps below.**
+- **If you installed the OpenGOAL Launcher to a non-default directory, you must follow these steps.**
-    - In the bottom right corner of `ArchipelaGOAL`, click `Advanced`, then click `Open Game Data Folder`.
+    - While on the ArchipelaGOAL page, click `Advanced`, then click `Open Game Data Folder`.
 You should see a new File Explorer open to that directory.
     - In the File Explorer, go to the parent directory for `archipelagoal`, and you should see the `gk.exe` and `goalc.exe` executables.
 Take note of this directory.
     - Run the Archipelago Launcher, then click on `Open host.yaml`.
 You should see a new text editor open that file.
     - Search for `jakanddaxter_options`, then find the `root_directory` entry underneath it.
 Paste the directory you noted earlier (the one containing gk.exe and goalc.exe) inside the double quotes.